 Depression is a common mood disorder that is characterized by symptoms that include a loss of interest in activities formerly enjoyed, increased irritability, irregular sleeping patterns, irregular moods, loss of appetite and even suicidal thoughts.
-Just as there are multiple types of personality and anxiety disorders, there are also multiple types of depression.
+Just as there are multiple types of personality and anxiety disorders, there are also different kinds of depression.
 We’ll begin with the most serious type of depression; major depression, also known as clinical depression.

 Major Depression / Clinical Depression

 Postpartum depression is a common type of depression among women that have recently given birth.
-Symptoms of postpartum depression include increased anxiety, feelings of sadness accompanied by long crying spells, difficulty sleeping and frequent mood swings.
+Symptoms of postpartum depression include increased anxiety, feelings of sadness accompanied by long crying spells, difficulty sleeping, and frequent mood swings.
 The exact cause of postpartum depression is unknown.
 However, the most likely culprit is a woman’s loss of the hormones estrogen and progesterone following pregnancy.
-Weight gain and the increased responsibility of being a mother could also a play a role in the onset of postpartum depression.
+Weight gain and the increased responsibility of being a mother could also play a role in the onset of postpartum depression.

 Seasonal Affective Disorder (SAD)

 Season affective disorder is a type of depression that takes place when the seasons change.
-SAD is characterized by a loss of energy, longer periods of sleep and increased irritability.
+SAD is characterized by a loss of energy, longer periods of sleep, and increased irritability.
 SAD is most common during the winter months and has the highest number of cases in Alaska and the fewest number of cases in Florida.
 The causes of seasonal affective disorder are the lack of sunlight and its impact on the body’s circadian rhythm.
 There are also exponential drops in serotonin in the brain during this period due to the lack of sunlight.

 Premenstrual Dysphoric Disorder (PMDD)

 Many people mistakenly think depression and bipolar disorder are two totally different mood disorders.
 However, the two conditions overlap.
 Bipolar disorder is a mood disorder characterized by a person’s frequent cycling of moods.
 A bipolar individual will show symptoms of one of two episodes during any given time; either manic or depressive.
-A manic episode is one in which the individual has an elevated mood with rapid thoughts, speech and energy.
-A depressive episode is on the opposite end of the spectrum and is characterized by feelings of sadness, a loss of energy and increased irritability.
+A manic episode is one in which the individual has an elevated mood with rapid thoughts, speech, and energy.
+A depressive episode is on the opposite end of the spectrum and is characterized by feelings of sadness, a loss of energy, and increased irritability.
 In rarer cases, an individual could show signs of a mixed state or “mixed mania” which are symptoms of both types of episodes.

-If yourself or a loved one are experiencing any or a combination of these types of depression, give our admissions office a call at 877-845-5235 or fill out our contact form.
+If you or a loved one are experiencing any or a combination of these types of depression, give our admissions office a call at 877-845-5235 or fill out our contact form.
 We currently offer treatment at two residential locations in both Orlando, Florida and Knoxville, Tennessee, and outpatient services in Raleigh, North Carolina.
 The Pasadena Villa admissions staff will be happy to tell you more about our depression treatment programs as well as answer your questions about the enrollment process.
 We are an out of network treatment provider and will accept most major insurance plans with the exception of Medicare and Medicaid.
 Private pay is also an option.

 If you think that you or a loved one may be struggling with a mental health disorder, Pasadena Villa can help.
 We are here to answer questions and connect to care.
 Pasadena Villa currently offers treatment at two residential locations in both Orlando, Florida and Knoxville, Tennessee , and outpatient services in Cary, North Carolina and Charlotte, North Carolina .
 To learn more about our program, call us at1.407.378.3519